karenonthebeach/TekkenBot/README.md

 Pushes jab or a user inputted move when getting out of block stun.

 ### Punisher Bot
-Attempts to punish negative attacks with the best avaiable punish.
+Attempts to punish negative attacks with the best available punish.
 Punishes are listed in the character's file in the /TekkenData folder.

 ## Project details